 Contact a Fort Lauderdale Personal Injury Lawyer to Discuss Your Spinal Cord Injury Case in Florida

 Did you or a loved one sustain a spinal cord injury in Florida?
 Don’t let the medical bills pile up while you wait for the negligent party or their insurance company to do the right thing.
-Right now, you need an aggressive personal injury attorney on your side, fighting to get you the compensation you need, want, and deserve.
+Right now, you need an aggressive Pembroke Pines FL Accident Attorney on your side, fighting to get you the compensation you need, want, and deserve.
 The skilled attorneys at Lawlor, White & Murphey represent clients who have suffered a spinal cord injury in Broward, Dade, Palm Beach Counties, and throughout Florida.
 Call 954-525-2345 or fill out our online contact form to schedule a free consultation about your case.
 We have an office conveniently located at 2211 Davie Boulevard, Fort Lauderdale, FL 33312 as well as offices in Pembroke Pines, Weston, Coconut Creek, Pompano Beach and Plantation.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.